 Update Your Phone

 Apple will periodically release new iOS 12 software.
-The change logs will vary (point updates are mainly focused on fixing bugs while milestone upgrades like iOS 12.1 deliver a mix of fixes and features), but all of them have the potential to fix the performance problems you’re seeing.
+The change logs will vary (point updates are mainly focused on fixing bugs while milestone upgrades like the upcoming iOS 12.2 update deliver a mix of fixes and features), but all of them have the potential to fix the performance problems you’re seeing.

 Of course, new updates always bring their own collection of issues you’ll want to read reviews before you upgrade to the latest version of iOS 12.